 With over 150 canals crossing the city, and more than 1,200 bridges, Amsterdam's delightful watery vistas draw visitors back time and again.
 The city is a friendly place that welcomes tourists, cyclists, local shoppers and everyone in between with equal vigour.
-It is also bursting with history and culture, and boasts thousands of bars and restaurants.Amsterdam: city layout
+It is also bursting with history and culture, and boasts thousands of bars and restaurants close to the hotels around Amsterdam.

-In the nearby Van Gogh Museum you'll be able to marvel at some of the prolific painter's greatest works, including Sunflowers, The Bedroom and Irises.
-You can also take in an important history lesson at the Anne Frank House, where a young German Jewish girl hid and kept a now-famous diary during the Nazi occupation.
+In the nearby Van Gogh Museum you'll marvel at some of the prolific painter's greatest works, including Sunflowers, The Bedroom and Irises.
+Take in an important history lesson at the Anne Frank House, where a young German Jewish girl hid and kept her famous diary during the Nazi occupation.

 The concierge recommends…